sdavides/meian-Siqura_CasaSicuraAlarm-Homeassistant/README.md

-# sdavides-meian-Siqura_CasaSicuraAlarm-HomeassistantGoal: Siqura Allarme CasaSicura.it on HomeAssistant
+Goal: Siqura Allarme CasaSicura.it on HomeAssistant

 -  this flow is example and was developed for Siqura Alarm like Meian/Emooluxr (CasaSicura.it/Antifurto365.it)